History of Hinduism

 The 19th-century Aryan Invasion theory has generally been abandoned as inaccurate, but most scholars do not reject the notion of some outside influence on the Indus Valley civilization.
 For many, it is a political issue as well as a historical one, with the original theory is regarded as racist and offensive.
 BBC Religion & Ethics summarizes the matter this way:

-- "Indian Religions and the Hindu Tradition" The Cambridge Illustrated History of Religions (Cambridge University Press, 2002).
+- “Indian Religions and the Hindu Tradition.”
+Bowker, John (ed.), Cambridge Illustrated History of Religions (Cambridge University Press).